jurgenwigg/py3S60/newcore/Doc/library/sys.rst

    returned by the :func:`open` function.
 Their parameters are chosen as
    follows:

-   * The encoding and error handling are is initialized from :c:member:`PyConfig.stdio_encoding` and :c:member:`PyConfig.stdio_errors`.
+   * The character encoding is platform-dependent.
+Non-Windows platforms use the locale encoding (see :meth:`locale.getpreferredencoding()`).

      On Windows, UTF-8 is used for the console device.
 Non-character devices such as disk files and pipes use the system locale